-Refresh your math and writing skills—strengthen the skills you need to succeed.
+Refresh your math and writing skills—and strengthen the skills you need to succeed.

 If you’d like to brush up on your math, writing, and study skills before starting or returning to college, you’re not alone.
 Other adult and non-traditional students find themselves thinking the same thing.
 It’s why we’ve created an academic transition program to ease the return to the classroom.
 This free, non-credit program accommodates the needs of non-traditional students with evening sessions.
 There are no academic prerequisites, so enrollment is open to both incoming and current Penn State Behrend students as well as those contemplating attending college in the near future.
 It’s an eight-week program held two evenings a week—one evening focused on math review and another evening devoted to writing practice.
 You can also attend study skills workshops on select evenings and with online instruction to learn helpful approaches to achieving academic success in college.

 This course is a combination of arithmetic and elementary algebra, covering the arithmetic of integers, fractions, decimals, and percentages as well as such topics as signed numbers, algebraic representation, operations with polynomials, factoring, the solution of simultaneous linear equations of two variables, and graphing.
-MyMathLab®, an online platform for homework and practice, is used to help prepare students for first-year college mathematics courses.
+In addition to in-person instruction, you will use software to help prepare you for first-year college mathematics courses.

 Understanding college writing